pharaouk/dharma/README.md

 TODOS
-1. Connect count, seed and force_dist to all benchmarks **[in progress]**
+0. bigbench compatibility. **[in progress]**
-2. Custom prompt formats
+1. Custom prompt formats (to replace standard one we've set)
-3. Add upload to HF with template MD
+2. Add upload to HF option with template MD as readme, and to custom namespace (check for HF token)
+3. standardize dataset cleaning funcs (add sim search and subject based segmentation)
-4. Add a testing/eval script
+4. Add a testing/eval script with local llm w local lb
 5. Add a Callback example for training
 6. Add axolotl example
+7. Upload cleaned and corrected copies of all benchmrk datasets to HF
+8. Fix uneven distributions
+9. CLIx updates (tqdm + cleanup)
+10. pip package
+11. New benchmarks, non MCQ
+12. HF Compatible Custom Callback library with customization options
+13. better selection algo for the benchmarks
+14. Randomize answers options  (could be useful to evaluate/minimize bias in model)